lukasz-kkk/Colonium/README.md

 # GAMEPLAY

-Map:Each territory is represented by a cell on the grid.
+Map: Each territory is represented by a cell on the grid.

 Territories: At the beginning of the game, each player is assigned a home territory.
 You can recognize your territories by their unique color.